Gemini 12: Insignia

 The patch's unique orange and black colors are a link to the flight's original scheduled date close to Halloween.
 The Roman numeral XII is located at the 12 o'clock position on the face of a clock, with the Gemini spacecraft pointing to it like the hour hand of a clock.
 This represents the position of Gemini 12 as the last flight of the Gemini program.
 With the Apollo project following this last flight of the Gemini program, the ultimate objective—the Moon—is symbolized by the crescent on the left.

 Spacecraft location

 After several years at the Museum of Transport and Technology, in Auckland, New Zealand, the spacecraft was returned to the United States.
 It is now on display at the Adler Planetarium, Chicago, Illinois.
-Lovell and Aldrin were reunited with the spacecraft November 9, 2006 during the opening for Adler's "Shoot for the Moon" exhibit, almost 40 years after the mission launched.
+Lovell and Aldrin were reunited with the spacecraft on November 9, 2006 during the opening for Adler's "Shoot for the Moon" exhibit, almost 40 years after the mission launched.